hikeventures/hikeventures.github.io/_posts/best/2014-10-24-best-book-about-finnish-lapland.markdown

 <br>
 <!--more-->

 When I was searching for a good book about Finnish Lapland, I found it quite hard to find a good book which is dedicated to hiking and available in English.
-The main resource I use for my trips  in Finland is usually <a href="http://www.outdoors.fi" target="_blank">Outdoors.fi</a> also due to the lack of good books in this field available in English.
+The main resource I use for my trips  in Finland is usually <a rel="nofollow" href="http://www.outdoors.fi" target="_blank">Outdoors.fi</a> also due to the lack of good books in this field available in English.

-The book has been published by the <a href="http://www.crossbillguides.com/" target="_blank">Crossbill Guides Foundation</a> in the Netherlands together with <a href="http://www.metsa.fi" target="_blank">Metsähallitus</a> in Finland, WILDGuides, KNNV Publishing and Saxifraga foundation.
-Metsähallitus is a state owned organization in Finland which is responsible for the National Parks and also operates the <a href="http://www.outdoors.fi" target="_blank">Outdoors.fi</a> website.
+The book has been published by the <a rel="nofollow" href="http://www.crossbillguides.com/" target="_blank">Crossbill Guides Foundation</a> in the Netherlands together with <a rel="nofollow" href="http://www.metsa.fi" target="_blank">Metsähallitus</a> in Finland, WILDGuides, KNNV Publishing and Saxifraga foundation.
+Metsähallitus is a state owned organization in Finland which is responsible for the National Parks and also operates the <a rel="nofollow" href="http://www.outdoors.fi" target="_blank">Outdoors.fi</a> website.
 So the data in the book seems to come from a reliable source.

 On the Crossbill Guides website you can also find more material related to Finnish Lapland and some sample pages of the book e.g. a wildflower list.